conan-io/conan-io.github.io/_posts/2018-11-19-Using-Facebook-Folly-with-Conan.markdown

 The C ++ universe has such incredible projects as Folly to help with real-world problems, however, preparing an environment with all the necessary dependencies can lead to a long and painful task often.
 Although Folly is an excellent tool for your project, the complexity of 11 projects related as transitive dependencies, including Boost regex, can be taken as a bad factor to avoid using it.
 The case of the Folly project demonstrates the importance of a dependency manager and packages like Conan for a modern C++ development environment.

+Are you interested in making comments, questions or suggestions?
+Please open an [issue](https://github.com/conan-io/conan/issues)!